ABOUT INTERNATIONAL TELEVISION & FILM AWARDS

 - Series $675 USD

 - Student $50 USD

 A separate fee is applicable for each category selection.
 If you are submitting more than one entry, send only one payment for the total amount of all your entry fees.
-Our preferred payment is by VISA, MasterCard, and AMEX.
-Credit Card Fees – American Express, 2.5% of total order, MC and Visa 1.5%.
+We accept credit card payment using VISA, MasterCard, and AMEX.
+Credit Card Fees are 2.5% of total order.
 Currency must be in USA dollars made payable to INTERNATIONAL AWARDS GROUP, LLC.

 INTERNATIONAL AWARDS GROUP must receive payment within 7 business days following the completion of your online entry submission in order to process entries, otherwise the entries may be withdrawn from the competition.

 For wire (or bank) transfer payments, all bank charges must be prepaid by you and an additional $35 US dollars will be added to the total amount on your invoice to cover intermediary bank fees.
 You must include your invoice number on your bank transfer Instruction forms so we can match your payments to your order.

 Your invoice number and our bank transfer information will be available to you just prior to checkout.
 You will be able to print your invoice for your accounting department so they can execute the transfer.

 We do not charge media handling fees, sales tax, or VAT taxes.